nick-merrill/avwx/README.md

 * `visibility` (in statute miles)
 * `altimeter` -- altimiter pressure setting (in inches of mercury)
 * `flight_category` -- e.g. VFR, LIFR, etc.

+## In the works

+1. TAFs
+2. AIRMETs/SIGMETs